eclipse-theia/theia/doc/Plugin-API.md

 - [plugin](https://github.com/eclipse-theia/theia/tree/master/packages/plugin): Contains the API declaration of the theia plugin namespace
 - [plugin-ext](https://github.com/eclipse-theia/theia/tree/master/packages/plugin-ext): Contains both the mechanisms for running plugins and providing them with an API namespace and the implementation of the ‘theia’ plugin API
-- [plugin-ext-vscode](https://github.com/eclipse-theia/theia/tree/master/packages/plugin-ext-vscode): Contains an implementation of the vscode plugin API.
+- [plugin-ext-vscode](https://github.com/eclipse-theia/theia/tree/master/packages/plugin-ext-vscode): Contains an implementation of the VS Code plugin API.
-Since vscode and Theia API’s are largely compatible, the initialization passes on the Theia plugin API and overrides a few members in the api object to be compatible to vscode extensions (see [plugin-ext-vscode/src/node/plugin-vscode-init.ts](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext-vscode/src/node/plugin-vscode-init.ts))
+Since VS Code and Theia APIs are largely compatible, the initialization passes on the Theia plugin API and overrides a few members in the API object to be compatible to VS Code extensions (see [plugin-ext-vscode/src/node/plugin-vscode-init.ts](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext-vscode/src/node/plugin-vscode-init.ts))

 ## API definition and exposure